keivanipchihagh/x-ui/README.md

 Two simple reasons.
 First, GFWs are more interested in the traffic heading outside the country.
 By tunneling, your traffic moves internally half the way.
 Second, Data Centers are off limit for GFWs, because there are hundreds or thousands of servers running in them that belong to big-ass companies!
 They wouldn't want to mess with that, huh?
 If your server is within the same data center as those companies, you get the VIP luxury of high speed and no GFW 🚬😎
 ### Why doesn't GFWs block Cloudflare?
 Almost all companies are using Cloudflare now.
 Blocking you will block them as well!
 However, this doesn't mean not messing around with Cloudflare traffic.

+## 🎗️ Benchmarks
+I'm too old for this shit.

 ## 🤝 Issues and Contributions
 Feel free to ask questions via [issue](https://github.com/keivanipchihagh/xui-trojan/issues/new) or add your creative ideas by opening a [pull request](https://github.com/keivanipchihagh/xui-trojan/pulls).